merma593/PokerHands/README.md

 Markham Meredith

+Reads a line of input and checks if a valid poker hand.

 To run the code, open 'main.py' and run the program, Enter your input into the stdin and press ctr+d once all input you want to check is finished to get the output.